 Finn J.D.
-John of Off Beat Oregon details a few of these incidents, such as the story of a World War II fighter pilot who crashed in the park shortly after the end of the war, only to have his skull discovered 30 years later by a park ranger who got lost looking for the plane's wreckage.
+John of Off Beat Oregon details a few of these incidents, such as the story of a WWII fighter pilot who crashed in the park shortly after the end of the conflict, only to have his skull discovered 30 years later by a park ranger who got lost looking for the plane's wreckage.

 There have been numerous UFO sightings in the area throughout the years, including an infamous case from the '90s.
 From the website UFO Info: "On Tuesday, February 4, 1997, at 6:15 p.m., a private pilot flying south of Diamond Lake Junction, Oregon (population 150), east of Crater Lake National Park, saw 'three discs' speeding across the dark sky, pursued by 'several jet interceptors.'"

 There were also reports of a sonic boom later that same evening, one so massive it set off car alarms all over the area.